sugoh/antisocial-webapp/README.md

 If `"start": "react-scripts start"`, you are in development mode.
 Please change it to `"start": "node server.js"`.

-If you are still seeing errors on Heroku, there might be errors in package-lock.json.
-To fix this, do a fresh install of npm in antisocial-webapp by running the following in terminal:
+If you are still seeing errors on Heroku, there might be errors in `package-lock.json`.
+To fix this, do a fresh install of `npm` in `antisocial-webapp` by running the following in terminal once you are in the `antisocial-webapp` directory:
 ```
 rm -r node_modules
 rm package-lock.json